FriesW/TemperatureRelay/README.md

 The server side consists of a Python TCP gateway and a LAMP server.

 The ESP8266 reads the DHT at regular intervals, sends its data to the Python gateway, which then updates the SQL database.
-The LAMP server is used to interface with the SQL database, and to serve a webpage displaying the collected data.
+The Apache/PHP server is used to interface with the SQL database, and to serve a webpage displaying the collected data.

 ## Features